MileHacker Logo

 High, Shoulder, and Low Season Analysis

-Spring, from March to May, sees average temperatures between 46°F and 59°F. The city awakens with blossoming green spaces and gardens, offering pleasant conditions for walking and outdoor exploration.
+Spring, from March to May, sees average temperatures between 46°F and 59°F. The city awakens with blossoming green spaces and gardens, offering nice conditions for walking and outdoor exploration.
 Rainfall remains consistent, so bring a Lightweight waterproof jacket.
-Summer, from June to August, is London's warmest period, with averages between 64°F and 77°F. Occasional heatwaves can push temperatures above 86°F. This season offers long daylight hours, making it ideal for outdoor events and festivals.
+Summer, from June to August, is London's warmest period, with averages between 64°F and 77°F. Occasional heatwaves can push temperatures above 86°F. This season offers lots of sunshine, making it ideal for outdoor events and festivals.
 Autumn, from September to November, brings average temperatures of 50°F to 63°F. Fall foliage paints the parks in beautiful colors, providing a scenic backdrop.
-This season can also be the wettest.
-Winter, from December to February, typically varies from 36°F to 46°F. Light snowfall occurs rarely, but freezing temperatures happen.
+This the season may also be a wettest.
+Winter, from The winter Months, typically varies from 36°F to 46°F. Light snowfall occurs rarely, but freezing temperatures happen.
 Expect short daylight hours and a cozy, festive atmosphere, especially in December.
 Humidity generally stays moderate to high throughout the year, peaking in winter.

 Each season has different experiences, crowds, and prices.